-Bulgaria: Sofia orders Škoda trams for 23 million Euro
+Bulgaria: Sofia orders Škoda trams for 23 million euro

 Škoda Transportation has received a large order from Sofia.
-The Bulgarian capital is purchasing thirteen modern trams.
-According to the company, the order has a volume of 23.3 million Euro.
+The Bulgarian capital is purchasing 13 modern trams.
+According to the company, the order has a volume of 23.3 million euro.

 Czech and German media quoted Škoda’s CEO Tomáš Ignačák.
-He said, the very comfortable rail vehicles for Sofia “are opening a door into the most promising market we have been in so far.”
+He said that the very comfortable rail vehicles for Sofia “are opening a door into the most promising market we have been in so far.”

 After Prague, Bratislava, Riga and Helsinki, Sofia would be the fifth EU capital operating Škoda trams, Ignačák stated.
 During the official tender, Škoda prevailed against the Polish company Pesa, which had delivered dozens of trams to Sofia before.